Aline Friess: 2020

 In late January, it was announced that Friess would compete at the Stuttgart World Cup taking place in March.
 The Stuttgart World Cup was later canceled due to the COVID-19 pandemic in Germany.
 She injured her knee in October and had surgery, causing her to miss the rest of the season.

 2021

 Friess returned to competition at the Ukraine International Cup and won gold medals in the all-around and on the floor exercise.
-She then competed at the FIT Challenge and helped the French team win the gold medal.
+She proceeded to compete at the FIT Challenge and helped the French team win the gold medal.
 Individually, Friess won the silver medal in the all-around behind Mélanie de Jesus dos Santos, and she placed fifth on the uneven bars and eighth on the balance beam.
 On 14 June, she was selected to represent France at the 2020 Summer Olympics alongside Mélanie de Jesus dos Santos, Marine Boyer, and Carolann Héduit.
 At the Olympics, she helped France qualify to the team final where they finished sixth.